 - Be more selfish: say no to things you don’t want to do

 - Don’t be so hard on yourself – be your own best friend

 - Keep a diary: jot down your thoughts and feelings to help clear your mind and make sense of things that are troubling you

-A reminder to all, that no matter what time of year it is, help is always available. #BlueSkiesAhead
+A reminder to all, that no matter what time of year it is, Blue Monday or not, help is always available. #BlueSkiesAhead